The Generalized Second Law implies a Quantum Singularity Theorem: Does it still work for Quantum Gravity?

 \subsection{Quantum Geometries}

-Is it reasonable to expect that the GSL as defined in section \ref{GSL} is well-defined?
-If not, then the results shown here will be inapplicable to the quantum gravitational regime.

-Consider the following heirarchy of increasingly ``quantum'' treatments of spacetime: \begin{enumerate} \item Weak semiclassical perturbations.
-This regime is simply quantum field theory in curved spacetime, plus an infinitesimal gravitational deformation.
-Semiclassical effects are neglected.
-(This is the regime used in the proofs of Theorems 1, 3 and 4.)
+Since singularities are regions where quantum gravity effects might become important, one critical question is whether the GSL (as defined in section \ref{GSL}) continues to remain well-defined and true in the quantum gravity regime.
+If not, then the quantum singularity theorem might break down just when it is needed, although many of the other applications of the Penrose theorem would continue to be useful.
+Consider the following hierarchy of increasingly ``quantum'' treatments of spacetime: \begin{enumerate} \item Weak semiclassical perturbations.
+This regime is simply quantum field theory in curved spacetime, plus infinitesimal corrections due to the gravitational deformation from matter.
+(This regime justifies the `semiclassical expansion' used in Theorems 1,3 \&4 of section \ref{theorems}.)

 \item Strong semiclassical effects.
 In this regime one permits the quantum fields to have large gravitational effects, but neglects any quantum fluctuations in the metric, so that spacetime is still described by a smooth Lorentzian manifold.
 This regime can be justified in some cases when there are a large number $N$ of matter fields and one takes $\hbar \to 0$ while holding $N\hbar$ fixed.
 This suppresses graviton loops relative to matter loops.